-Uber is leading the charge here, and when it comes to Uber’s effect on investments, history is a great guide.
-Uber launched in Australia in late 2012 (about a year after Mina joined).
+Uber is leading the charge here and when it comes to Uber’s effect on investments, history is a great guide.
+Uber launched in Australia in late 2012 (about a year after our founder Mina Radhakrishnan joined).
 Below is the value of Sydney taxi licenses since then.

 (Source: NSW Roads and Maritime Services)

 Taxi licenses halved in value in 2015, while the number of Uber users in Australia quadrupled.
 In fact, Uber penetration in Australia is now higher than in the US.

 So how will Uber’s ambitions affect Sydney property investors?
 I think there are 3 things that we should think about: